score-json/inc_nlohmann_json/TSF/trustable/assertions/TA-ANALYSIS_CONTEXT.md

 - Are we publishing our data analysis?
   - **Answer**: Analyses of test environments and reported misbehaviours are published in the TSF documentation (via list_of_test_environments.md and nlohmann_misbehaviors_comments.md), but there is currently no published analysis of production monitoring data.
 - Are we comparing and analysing production data vs test?
-  - **Answer**: There are no production data.
+  - **Answer**: There is no production data.
 - Are our results getting better, or worse?
   - **Answer**: There are no explicit quantitative trends that indicate whether results are improving or degrading over time.
 - Are we addressing spikes/regressions?
-  - **Answer**: .
-There is currently no monitored indicator data, so spikes in indicator trends are not tracked.
+  - **Answer**: There is currently no monitored indicator data, so spikes in indicator trends are not tracked.
 However, any failing tests in CI are investigated and fixed, and fuzz-testing results in the original nlohmann/json repository are analysed and addressed.
 - Do we have sensible/appropriate target failure rates?
   - **Answer**: No explicit numeric failure-rate targets are defined.
 The implicit target is that the CI test suite passes and known misbehaviours remain within an acceptable, manually monitored range.
 - Do we need to check the targets?
   - **Answer**: For the unit and integration tests, no dedicated target exist.
-Since the fuzz testing runs and is investigated in the original nlohmann/json, there is no need to check the target.
+Since the fuzz testing runs and is investigated in the original nlohmann/json repository, there is no need to check the target.
 - Are we achieving the targets?
   - **Answer**: For the unit and integration tests, yes.
-The achieving of the targets for the fuzz-testing is evaluated within the original nlohmann/json.
+The degree of target achievement for the fuzz-testing is evaluated within the original nlohmann/json repository.
 - Are all underlying assumptions and target conditions for the analysis specified?
   - **Answer**:
 - Have the underlying assumptions been verified using known good data?